• Skip to primary navigation

 cooked spicy chickpeas in a black skillet along with a spoon.

 This Mexican chickpeas recipe has been a family favorite vegetarian dinner for years.
-It's an exceptional vegetarian taco filling, ideal for those hectic weeknights when time is limited for making dinner for you family.
+It's an exceptional vegetarian taco filling, ideal for those hectic weeknights when time is limited for making dinner for your family.

 Jump to:

-• Ingredients
+• Ingredients you'll need

 • Mexican Chickpeas